 Purpose and Scope

-This report focuses on making it easier to implement the parameter estimation guidelines provided by Doherty and Hunt (2010).
+This report focuses on providing software to facilitate implementation of parameter estimation guidelines provided by Doherty and Hunt (2010).
 These guidelines are founded on the use of a large number of parameters with soft-knowledge (Tikhonov) and subspace (singular value decomposition) methods for regularization in a hybrid approach that insures “the twin ideals of parsimony – simple as possible, but not simpler – are fully met.”
 The reader is directed to Hunt and others (2007), Doherty and Hunt (2009), Doherty and Hunt (2010), and Doherty, Hunt, and Tonkin (2010) for detailed discussion of these concepts.
-Similar to the stated goals of PEST++, the goals here are: 1) to lower the barriers of entry for new users of parameter estimation software, 2) to develop efficient parameter estimation tools and algorithms appropriate for implementing the techniques discussed by Doherty and Hunt (2010) for solving highly parameterized problems; and 3) to provide an extensible framework to support future development.
+Similar to the stated goals of PEST++, the goals of keyPEST are: 1) to lower the barriers of entry for new users of parameter estimation software, 2) to develop efficient parameter estimation tools and algorithms appropriate for implementing the techniques discussed by Doherty and Hunt (2010) for solving highly parameterized problems; and 3) to provide an extensible software framework to support future development.
 This report documents the object-oriented design techniques to achieve these goals, a design approach not available in the coding of the original PEST.
-The programming language Python was chosen to provide coding efficiency and faciliate integration with the existing Python-based graphical user interface PESTCommander (Karanovic and others, 2011).
-This program has been name KeyPEST , which reflects it being a keyword-oriented translator to obtain the required input for both PEST++ and the popular PEST parameter estimation code.
-Given the change in programming language and the inclusion of object-orientated design, the report is structured to facilitate the code being extended by more advanced users, by providing programming concepts in the main report body and included appendixes.
+The programming language Python was chosen to provide coding efficiency and faciliate integration with the existing Python-based graphical user interface PESTCommander (Karanovic and others, 2012).
+This program has been name keyPEST , which reflects it being a keyword-oriented translator to obtain the required input for both PEST++ and the popular PEST parameter estimation code.
+Given the change in programming language and the inclusion of object-orientated design, the report includes material to facilitate the code being extended by more advanced users, by providing programming concepts in the main report body and included appendixes.

-KeyPEST does not attempt to encumber the user by requiring all inputs for all PEST variables.
-Rather, the approach taken is to require of the user only the input needed to access the most widely used PEST features as well as newly developed PEST++ enhancements.
-In order to reduce the amount of input however, KeyPEST relies on the concept of “reasonable default values” that are automatically used unless explicitly overridden by the user.
-The end result is requiring the minimum input that allows users access to the powerful tools of PEST, thus making them easier to use.
-On the other hand, the ability to override default inputs allows the user access to all the options and functionality of PEST.
+keyPEST does not encumber the user by requiring inputs for all PEST variables.
+Rather, the approach taken is to require of the user only the input needed to start the parameter estimation process while fully accessing the most widely used PEST and PEST++ capabilities.
+In order to reduce the amount of input, keyPEST relies on the concept of “reasonable default values”, which are values provided by the software developers intended to be suitable for the majority of parameter estimation problems.
+These values are default in that they are automatically used unless explicitly overridden by the user.
+The end result is requiring aminimum amount of input, thus making them easier to use.
+On the other hand, the ability to override default inputs allows the user access to all the options and functionality of PEST and PEST++.
+Therefore, the focus of this presentation is on getting the minimal input formulated and translated to PEST/PEST++.
+One typical example of overriding default parameters is shown to illustrate the concept; keywords needed to set all PEST and PEST++ parameters are provided in the Appendix.

 Given this purpose and scope, the report is constructed for three objectives.
 Our primary purpose is to provide users, especially those new to PEST, with a simple description of the minimum keyword input for PEST++ users (Appendix 1).
 For use as a user becomes more experienced, the ability to override default, less-used, PEST input is also described using a similar keyward approach (Appendix 2).
 The focus of this presentation is on keyword-driven input; the original non-keyword PEST input is not included here for brevity, but can be found in Doherty (2010a, 2010b) and in the Appendix 1 of Doherty and Hunt (2010).
 The final objective is to convey the program design concepts and structure in order to facilitate extension of the code by others.
 This objective is the subject of the report body.

-Design Concepts
+Code Design

-The following descriptions detail the programming approach employed by KeyPEST.
-The benefits of object-oriented programming, the use of default values, and are also discussed.

-Object-oriented Program (OOP) Design [taken from PESTCommander, needs revision]